mzcolor001/mzcolor001.github.io/_pages/cv.md

 * Consulted with a biotech company to build a scalable pipeline for DNA sequence data.
 * Collected data from Google Cloud, cleaned and extracted sample and experiment metadata.
 * Utilized MongoDB to store, aggregate and query patient information and visualized the data with Dash. § Used Airflow to monitor and automate the whole pipeline, and sent monitoring information to users.
-* Used Amazon S3 as a staging area and Redshift as a data warehouse to implement an ETL pipeline.
+* Used AWS S3 as a staging area and Redshift as a data warehouse to implement an ETL pipeline.

 Ricoh USA, Boulder, CO